Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Background and Related Works

-Table \ref{tab:routers} provides an overview of existing routing approaches, categorized by their formulation, training signals, and whether they utilize support sets.
-This landscape illustrates the diversity of current methods, which we systematically evaluate in our work.
+Despite the diversity of routing approaches, the field has increasingly gravitated toward complex architectures—including graph neural networks, attention mechanisms, and sophisticated predictive models—often without systematic comparison to simpler alternatives.
+Table \ref{tab:routers} provides an overview of existing routing approaches, categorized by their formulation, training signals, and whether they utilize support sets, illustrating this trend toward complexity.

 In this work, we focus on the routing setting due to its strong efficiency potential and practical relevance.
-Our study highlights the surprising strength of non-parametric methods and raises important questions about the necessity and generalization ability of more complex learned routers.
+Our study systematically evaluates both simple and complex routing methods, revealing the surprising effectiveness of non-parametric approaches and raising important questions about when architectural complexity is truly necessary for effective LLM routing.